Chris Champion: World Championship Wrestling (1993)

 In June 1993, Champion returned to World Championship Wrestling (WCW), where he was given the ring persona "Yoshi Kwan", and was managed by Harley Race.
 Originally, the name was supposed to be "Yo Chi Kwan"- a Chinese name, but announcer Tony Schiavone announced the first name as "Yoshi" (which is Japanese), and it stuck.
 The Yoshi Kwan character was billed as being from Asia (either Hunan or Hong Kong) and wore makeup to make him appear to be Asian.
+He grew a Fu Manchu and drew a dragon tattoo on his right arm.
 Kwan scored victories over Brad Armstrong, Marcus Alexander Bagwell, 2 Cold Scorpio and others while managed by Race.
 Kwan feuded with Cactus Jack, with the two facing off in a singles match at WCW's 1993 Fall Brawl which Cactus Jack won.
 Kwan was set to face Ricky Steamboat at Halloween Havoc, but a knee injury prevented him from wrestling and he was soon out of WCW.

-Later Career (1993–2008, 2017)
+Late career (1993–2008, 2017)

 Champion worked as "Yoshi Kwan" on the American independent circuit, as well as returning to FMW for a tour in March 1996.
-He would also return to the USWA in April 1996, but would leave the company three months later.
+He returned to the USWA in April 1996, but would leave the company three months later.
 He would resurrect the Turtle Kamen character for BattlARTS in 1999.

 Champion later adopted a character called "Sinn" that he used both in the United States and, later, in the United Kingdom.

 In 1998, Champion worked with Chris Alexander against Frost and Mindbender for the New Age Wrestling Alliance Tag Team Championship.
 The title was held up due to a double countout.

 In July 2002, Champion had a major stroke and was in the critical care unit for a while after that.
 He was able to make a full recovery from the stroke and returned to wrestling.
 In 2006, he teamed with Blackie West in the Southern Wrestling Federation, as "The SS".
 They won the SWF Tag Team Championship from Mighty Hojo and Scotty McKeever in 2006.
 He also worked as a booker there.

-Champion returned to the ring for a one night appearance as Yoshi Kwan in October 2017 for Southern Wrestling Federation in Tullahoma, Tennessee losing to Petey St. Croix.
+Champion returned to the ring for a one night appearance as Yoshi Kwan in October 2017 for Southern Wrestling Federation in Tullahoma, Tennessee, losing to Petey St. Croix.

 Death

-Champion died on August 22, 2018, at the age of 57.
-According to Ringsidenews.com and fellow friend Wolfie D, it is rumored that Champion's death was caused by another stroke.
-A YouTube user claiming to be Champion's daughter verified this, saying he suffered multiple strokes during his final days.
-She further adds Champion was on life support for 3 or 4 days before dying.
+On 22 August 2018, at the age of 57, Champion died in Nashville, Tennessee.
+According to his friend Wolfie D, his death was caused by another stroke.
+A YouTube user claiming to be Champion's daughter verified this, saying he suffered multiple strokes during his final days and was on life support for a few days before dying.